harvard-nrg/dwiqc/docs/source/xnat.rst

 ``cd`` into the desired directory and execute ``pwd`` to get a directory's absolute path.

-3. ``--xnat-alias`` is the alias containing credentials associated with your XNAT project.
-It can be created in a few `steps <https://yaxil.readthedocs.io/en/latest/xnat_auth.html>`_.
+3. ``--xnat-alias`` is the alias containing credentials associated with your XNAT instance.
+It can be created in a few `steps <https://yaxil.readthedocs.io/en/latest/xnat_auth.html>`_ using yaxil.

 get: Executing the Command
 """"""""""""""""""""""""""